 Pullman-Standard was for some years the largest freight car builder in North America, though perhaps more famous for passenger cars.
 This long-overdue book fills a gap in builder history, and provides an overview showing a selection of the many cars built over a 60-year span.

 Ed Kaminski is well known as an authority on freight car builders, and this book takes its place alongside his earlier work on American Car & Foundry, Magor Car Company, and the Gregg company.
 It contains a rich trove of some 400 photographs, most never before published, from Pullman and Pullman-Standard, and also from predecessors Haskell & Barker, Standard Steel Car Company, and Tennessee Coal, Iron & Railroad Company.

-Signature Press, hardcover with jacket, 192 pages, 8.5 x 11 x .5 in., B&W photographs plus 33 pages that include Color photographs.
+Signature Press, hardcover with jacket, 192 pages, standard portrait book 8 x 10 in., Black-and-White photographs plus 33 pages that include Color photographs.